Mental Health, Social Isolation & Loneliness - Data

 Loneliness & Social Isolation

-• Social Isolation is an objective status and can be defined by the quantity of social relationships and contacts.
+- Social Isolation can be defined by the quantity of someone's social relationships and contacts.

-• Loneliness is a subjective experience (a negative emotion) associated with a perceived gap in the quality and quantity of relationships that we have and of those we want.
+- Loneliness is a subjective experience associated with a perceived gap in the quality and quantity of relationships that someone has and wants.

 Suicide

 The figures in Scotland are a combination of two groups of causes of death: intentional self-harm and events of undetermined intent.
 For some deaths it is straightforward to determine the intention of the deceased.
 For other types of death, it is not.
-The convention in Scotland has been to include both types so that all suicides are captured.
-At a Midlothian level the number of events is quite small and therefore subject to quite wide fluctuation year to year, so it is often better to combine years into 5-year blocks.
+The international convention, followed in Scotland, is to include both types so that all suicides are captured.

 Due to smaller numbers of suicides in Midlothian and duty to protecting individual identity, it is not possible to provide Midlothian age rates (ScotPHO, 2022).
 Across Scotland over the previous 10-year period from 2012-2021 there is a general consistency in trend with most suicides being amongst younger to middle-aged men from the most deprived areas (ScotPHO, 2022).